oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/read_only_cache/README.md

 With caching | 6.537 | 305.933426

 When the read-only cache is enabled, performance notably increases.
-As previously mentioned, the compiler will generate load-store units that are optimized for contiguous global memory accesses.
-For random global memory accesses, enabling the read-only cache and sizing it correctly enables the design to achieve a higher throughput.
+As previously mentioned, when the global memory accesses are random (i.e. non-contiguous), enabling the read-only cache and sizing it correctly may allow the design to achieve a higher throughput.